Anti-greenhouse effect: Present

-In the modern state of Earth's atmosphere, there are a few sources of an anti-greenhouse effect.
-It has been suggested that stratospheric ozone and Earth's thermosphere create a partial anti-greenhouse effect due to their low thermal opacity and high temperatures.
-Additionally, ejected dust like that from volcanoes and nuclear fallout after a nuclear war has been suggested to typify an anti-greenhouse effect.
-Also, the formation of stratospheric sulfur aerosols from volcanic sulfur dioxide emissions has been seen to have a cooling effect on Earth that lasts approximately 1 to 2 years.
-All of these sources act to create a temperature structure where a hot upper layer lies above a cold surface, which typifies the anti-greenhouse effect.
+In Earth's modern atmosphere, there are no longer any organic hazes in the upper atmosphere due to successive oxygenation events having removed most of the atmospheric methane, which is needed to create tholin.
+There are, however, still a few sources of an anti-greenhouse effect.
+It has been suggested that stratospheric ozone layer (which formed during Neoproterozoic) and thermosphere create a partial anti-greenhouse effect due to their low thermal opacity and high temperatures.
+Additionally, aerosilized ejectae like plume from volcanoes and fallout after an open-air nuclear test has been suggested to typify an anti-greenhouse effect.
+Also, the formation of stratospheric sulfur aerosols from sulfur dioxide-containing volcanic gas emissions has also been seen to have a cooling effect on Earth, which lasts approximately 1 to 2 years.
+All of these sources act to create an atmospheric temperature stratification where a hot upper layer lies above colder lower layers, which typifies the anti-greenhouse effect.

 On other planets

-There has been discussion about a weak anti-greenhouse effect on Mars, where storms carry dust into the upper atmosphere.
-Evidence for this effect came from Viking 1 measurements made in 1976–77 when in the aftermath of a global storm, the average daytime temperature above the ground dropped by 5 degrees Celsius.
+There has been discussion about a weak anti-greenhouse effect on Mars, where dust storms carry significant amount of opaque particulates into the upper atmosphere.
+Evidence for this effect came from Viking 1 measurements made in 1976–77 when in the aftermath of a global storm, the average daytime temperature above the ground dropped by 5 K.

-Studies using computer simulations have investigated the impact of photochemical hazes on exoplanets' thermal structure.
+Studies using computer simulations have investigated the impact of photochemical hazes on other exoplanets' thermal structure.
 Applying this model to hot Jupiters, scientists found that the inclusion of haze for HD 189733 b led to an expansion of the atmosphere, helping to explain an observed steep transit signature in the electromagnetic spectrum.
 Also, the model for HD 209458 b predicted both photochemical haze and objects like clouds.